NohaAshraf85/React-Portfolio/README.md

 # React-Portfolio
 ## Description
-My Portfolio application is created as a mobile first applicaiton using REact.js with an easy navigation approach and a clean user interface.
+My Portfolio application is created as a mobile first applicaiton using REact.js with an easy navigation approach and a clean user interface and reusable components.

 My Portfolio can be accessed through: [Portfolio](https://nohaashraf85.github.io/React-Portfolio/)